Convergence of harmonic maps: Proof of the Convergence Theorem

-where $\bar{f_n}$ is the map $f_n \circ \phi^{-1}_{n}$.
-The map $f_n$ is harmonic and so $\bar{f_n}$.
-So all the assumptions of Lemma \ref{one} are satisfied here and the proof of theorem \ref{main} in this case is complete. \end{proof}
+where $\bar{f_i}$ is the map $f_i \circ \phi^{-1}_{i}$. $f_i$ is harmonic and so $\bar{f_i}$.
+Therefore all the assumptions of Lemma \ref{one} are satisfied here and the proof of Theorem \ref{main} in this case is complete. \end{proof}

-In Lemma \ref{one} if we replace the assumption uniform bound on the energy density $\|e_{g_i}(f_i)\|_{L^{\infty}}<C$, with the assumption uniform bound on the energy $E_{g_i}(f_i)<C$, then the limiting map is not necessarily harmonic (see Theorem \ref{reg-sch} and Remark \ref{lin}).
+In Lemma \ref{one} if we replace the assumption of uniform boundedness of the energy density $\|e_{g_i}(f_i)\|_{L^{\infty}}<C$ with the assumption uniform bound on the energy $E_{g_i}(f_i)<C$, then the limiting map is not necessarily harmonic (see Theorem \ref{reg-sch} and Remark \ref{lin}).